-We’ve been using #2 and #4 buckshot for the 20 gauge, but Flite Control wars aren’t offered by Federal in the 20.
+We’ve been using #2 and #4 buckshot for the 20 gauge, but Flite Control wads aren’t offered by Federal in the 20.

 The 20 gauge can be an excellent home defense weapon.
 The problem, as my reader noted, is the availability of really high quality defensive ammunition.
 Double aught buckshot doesn’t pack neatly into a 20 gauge shell.
 Most companies load their 20 gauge offerings with numbers two, three, or four buckshot instead.
 As far as I know, no company is currently using an improved wad like the Federal Flight Control or Hornady Tap.
 That means if you choose the 20 gauge, you will be limited to what is essentially 19th century ammunition technology.

-The longest shot I can get in my own house is 13 yards.
+The longest shot I can get in my new apartment is 19 yards.
+That particular shot has a concrete wall as a backstop.
+I’m not too worried about a couple pellets spreading wider than a human silhouette in that particular scenario.
 Inside a normal sized home, the bad guy isn’t going to know the difference between 12 and 20 gauges.
 But if you have to take a longer shot, you will be hampered by the larger pattern size of the 20 gauge buck shot.

-Take a look at this patterning test out of a short barreled Mossberg Shockwave.
+For another example, take a look at this patterning test out of a short barreled 20 gauge Mossberg Shockwave.
 At 50 feet, the pattern was already at 15.5″ and had one pellet off of the silhouette.
 A good Federal or Hornady 12 gauge round would have all of the pellets in a group approximately 1/3 of this size.